openzipkin/brave/README.md

 If you would like to contribute to brave here are some topics that might give you inspiration :wink:

+* Improve `flume-zipkin-collector-sink` so it can connect to multiple zipkin collectors.
+This will improve scalability.
 * Database tracing: Hibernate / Spring JDBC template support
 * ca / sa annotation support: Submitting Client Address and Server Address annotations.
 * Support for other frameworks.